Louis Enricht: Claim to distill gasoline from peat

+Death

 Enricht was paroled a couple of years later for health reasons and died a year later at the age of 79.

 Enricht never revealed the secret formula to anyone nor what the "greenish liquid" was he used in every demonstration to anyone.
 However, it is a fact that a mixture of acetone, liquid acetylene, and water will run a gasoline car motor and the exhaust gas smells like cyanide.
 However, it will also prematurely corrode the engine and is much more expensive than gasoline.